Chapter 0: Intro - Yamaha USA

 After completing work on the EX-21 and EX-42, Yamaha turned its attention to a new generation of Electones with the aim of achieving more natural sounds.
 One of these new instruments ultimately took form as the Electone GX-1.

 A predecessor of this instrument, the GX-707 prototype was completed in 1973 and developed an excellent reputation thanks to demo performances at NAMM, Musikmesse, and various events in Japan.
-Further improvements to this prototype only hardened our conviction that the GX-1 needed to be released.
+Further improvements to this prototype only strengthened the conviction that the GX-1 needed to be released.

 GX-707 GX-707

-More so than ever before, individual notes now shone brilliantly and chords resonated vibrantly.
-Gone were the tone levers of earlier Electones, replaced by preset voices with timbre changes and balance settings stored in advance on the instrument.
+Individual notes now shone brilliantly and chords resonated vibrantly.
+Gone were the tone levers of earlier Electones.
+They were replaced by preset voices with timbre changes and balance settings stored in advance on the instrument.
 The player would simply choose the best one to suit the music by pressing the corresponding tone selector in much the same way as we choose patches on today’s synths.

 The GX-1 offered the following distinctive features not found on earlier Electones.